 Yamdrok Lake is one of the three largest sacred lakes in Tibet.
 It is over 72 km (45 miles) long.
 The lake is surrounded by many snow-capped mountains and is fed by numerous small streams.
 The lake does have an outlet stream at its far western end.
 Around 90 km to the west of the lake lies the Tibetan town of Gyantse and Lhasa is a hundred km to the northeast.
 According to local mythology, Yamdok Yumtso Lake is the transformation of a goddess.
 Yamdrok Lake, has a power station that was completed and dedicated in 1996 near the small village of Pai-Ti at the lake western end.
 This power station is the largest in Tibet.

 The lake with an area of 621 square kilometers and the unknown depth is fan-shaped, spreading to the South but narrowing up to the North.
 The mountainous lake has a dozen of islands, the largest of which is about 3,000 square kilometer.
 The lake freezes up in winter.
-Since mountains and lakes are considered sacred by the Tibetan people, the principle being that they are the dwelling places of protective deities and therefore invested with special spiritual powers.
+Like mountains, lakes are considered sacred by the Tibetan people, the principle being that they are the dwelling places of protective deities and therefore invested with special spiritual powers.

 Then continue your drive to Gyantse.
-En-route visit the unique Palkhor Monastery located about 100 km east of Shigatse, also named Palcho Monastery, is very different from other monasteries.
+En-route visit Located about 100 km east of Shigatse, the unique Palkhor Monastery, also named Palcho Monastery, is very different from other monasteries.
 It is reputed as the lord of Tibetan stupas and is famous for its architecture, sculpture, and mural painting art.
 Palkhor Monastery enjoys a high status in Tibetan Buddhism history because it houses three sects, Sakyapa, Kadampa and Gelugpa together.
 It was built in collaboration with the Newari architects and Tibetan artists.

 The spectacular Bodhi stupa, or Kumbum in Tibetan was built in 1412 and completed 10 years later.
 Deemed as the symbol of the monastery, the spectacular "stupa" consists of hundreds of chapels in layers, housing about a hundred thousand images of various icons.
 The elegant structure is worth visiting.
 The famous Kumbum pagoda, built in collaboration with Newari artists from Nepal and Tibetan artists, also stands in the same courtyard with nine stories, 108 doors and 77 chapels containing clay sculptures and various murals.
 The Stupa raises over four symmetrical floors and is surmounted by a gold dome.
 The dome rises like a crown over four sets of eyes that gaze serenely out in the cardinal directions of the compass.